 Goodness, this seems more like a journal entry for me than a blog post.
 But listen up, I learned some more super important game-changers that I want to pass along to you to help you in this area.

 I’m not writing this post to teach you everything I learned, there is a lot of information, so much so I don’t even know how to explain it!
-This post is to give you quick tips and a taste of what you can do to clean up shop so-to-speak.
+This post is to give you quick tips and a taste of what you can do to claim your life back.

 Seven steps to peace